Child soldiers in Sierra Leone: Background

-Causes Leading to Child Soldiers
+Causes leading to child soldiers

 The rise of the child soldier in Sierra Leone is a product of both socio-economic conditions prior to the war, and the growth of human rights violations during the war.
 Initial recruitment of children was possible because of the acceptance of children in the workforce, and then grew to a crisis as the RUF and state militias abducted children into conscription.
 Economic conditions in Sierra Leone are traditionally poor.
-Primary agrarian, many families enlisted the help of their children to provide income for families.
+Primarily agrarian, many families enlisted the help of their children to provide income for families.

-Youth In Sierra Leone
+Youth in Sierra Leone

 In her book, Childhood Deployed, Susan Shepler argues the concept of youth in Sierra Leone is distinct from idealized western distinctions of childhood.
 Specifically, given the generally poor and agrarian economy in Sierra Leone, youth labor is normalized.
 Many children are forced into the labor market as a condition of necessity, working for their families or for others as a means to collect income for their family.
 Beyond the family unit, the concept of apprenticeships, or fostering of young children by people other than their biological parents is common.
 Children were often hired by adults to assist them in their trade, or act as helpers: cooking, cleaning, and running errands.
 Political conditions also amplified the prevalence of children in the workforce as child services were underfunded and often non-existent, leaving children with a lack access to education.
 Street children, or children with no family unit or apprenticeships, were a primary target for early recruitment by the RUF.
 Early tactics included the promise of education and provisions such as food and clothing to street children.
 Shepler argues that cultural acceptance of youth in the labor pool was a catalyst for children's recruitment into the RUF.
 Children first acted as workers within military units, carrying out non-combative tasks, and later, acceptance of children in the ranks grew due to their inconspicuous nature.
 Children were used to bypass enemy lines and relay messages across battle zones.

-Coercion and Abduction
+Coercion and abduction

 Early in the war, recruitment focused on those children whose family structures were poor or absent, promising protection and a sense of community.
 Much effort was given to play to the resentment children had about their situations, or about loss of family they may have endured due to the war.
 This resentment was exploited by the RUF who promised retaliation for lost family members and an opportunity to be part of something.
 The coercive effects of adults in recruiting children to violence has parallels to broader patrimonial structures within the armed forces.
 Children are recruited and socialized as clients of "big men."
 However, as ranks depleted, the RUF resorted to forced abductions.
 Children were taken from their homes, often their families were assaulted or murdered.
 Fear became a primary means of enlisting children to fight.